damienmaguire/Tesla-Charger/README.md

 This may change in the future.
 Binaries are freely available on Github and all boards bought from the EVBMW store will be shipped with this version. https://github.com/damienmaguire/Tesla-Charger/tree/master/V5/Software/Binary

+29/12/20 : Added pdf schematics, board layout and Gerbers for the V5 Block 2 boards (latest release).